DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation/autumn-week-2-induction-tutor-materials.md

 As this is the first training session of the year, ask teachers to introduce themselves by sharing their:

 - name
-- where they’re working
+- where they're working
-- the school or area they’re working in
+- the school or area they're working in
-- the subject or year group they’re teaching
+- the subject or year group they're teaching

 #### Why is motivation important?
 (10 minutes)

 1. Explore the link between motivation and academic achievement.
 2. Identify the difference between extrinsic and intrinsic motivation.
 3. Activity: Ask ECTs to reflect on some common strategies they use to motivate pupils in their class.
-Identify whether they’re supporting the development of intrinsic or extrinsic motivation.
+Identify whether they're supporting the development of intrinsic or extrinsic motivation.

 #### Developing motivation (10 minutes)